-The Issuer's credit has been rated by the international rating agency S&P Global Ratings from beginning of 2014.
-In April 2020 the Issuer's credit rating was lowered to BBB/A-2 with stable outlook.
+The Issuer's credit has been rated by international rating agency S&P Global Ratings since 2014.
+In April 2020, the Issuer's credit rating was lowered to BBB/A-2 with stable outlook.

-Further information on the funding of the Issuer is disclosed in the notes in the 2020 Financial Statements, which are incorporated by reference to this Base Prospectus.
+Further information on the funding of the Issuer is disclosed in the notes in the 2021 Financial Statements, which are incorporated by reference to this Base Prospectus.